Let’s set up the Math Center! Little learners need many opportunities to explore, manipulate, represent, and learn various math concepts and skills.

 - Measuring pet animals with rainbow and bean rulers.
 Read how to make your own rainbow and bean rulers HERE.

-Exploring data for little learners is just collecting data then using/talking about the information.
+Exploring data for little learners is collecting data and then using/talking about the information.
 Make your own spinner boards using transparent spinners.

 - Student surveys (tally or dot the results)